matben1611/Afterflash/README.md

 The script is intentionally interactive for selected settings so the user can decide case by case during execution.

-The script is intentionally interactive for selected settings so the user can decide case by case during execution.

 ---

 ## Goals